StephenHassall/wat/math/readme.md

 WASM does not have a number of math functions that are common in other programming languages.
 Therefore I have created some of them, which you can use within your own WAT code.

-The current functions available are
+All functions are prefixed with "math_" The current functions available are as follows.

 |Instruction|Details|
 |---|---|